paolomonella/ursus/README.md

 # ursus

-Digital scholarly edition of the IX century Latin grammatical works found in manuscript Casanatensis 1086 and mostly written by Ursus from Benevento.
+An experimental digital scholarly edition of the _De nominibus_, a IX century Latin grammatical work by Ursus Beneventanus, found in manuscript Casanatensis 1086.

 Full documentation in `documentation.md`.